Adaptive Resync in vSAN

 This type of a congestion control scheme is used because simple queueing found on most traditional, non-distributed I/O systems would not be able to identify and control the points of contention.
 This type of a congestion control scheme is used because simple queueing found on most traditional, non-distributed I/O systems, would not be able to properly identify and control the potential points of contention.
 Some of the congestion control activity in vSAN can be viewed courtesy of the performance service.
 The congestions metric can be found in the vCenter Server UI, under the vSAN tab, at a cluster level, host, disk group, disk, and VM levels.

-vSAN 6.7 has two distinct types of congestion to help regulate I/O, improving upon the single congestion type found in vSAN 6.6 and earlier.
+vSAN has two distinct types of congestion to help regulate I/O, improving upon the single congestion type found in older versions of vSAN (vSAN 6.6 and earlier).
 This allows for greater control in the shifting of latency to one of two locations higher up in the stack.

 - Bandwidth congestion.
 This type of congestion can come from the feedback loop in the “bandwidth regulator” described above, and is used to tell the vSAN layer on the host that manages vSAN components the speed at which to process I/O. Bandwidth congestion is visible in the UI by highlighting the host, clicking Monitor > vSAN Performance > Disks, and selecting the disk group.